codefresh-contrib/cfstep-pipeline-creator/README.md

 # cfstep-pipeline-creator

+## This beta and the Docker image has not been pushed to Docker Hub at this time but you can build your own.

 Programmatically add repositories and pipelines to Codefresh Account using YAML file.

 Store your repositories and pipeline spec files in a separate repository and update them from a single location.